romario076/Ukrainian_wiki_articles/README.md

 - Kingdom of Galicia–Volhynia
 - Kyivan Rus

+👥 How Individuals Are Selected
+- Type: The entity must be a human (wdt:P31 wd:Q5 – "instance of human").

+- Origin: Defines the connection to Ukraine either through citizenship or place of birth.
+In other words, individuals must either have had citizenship of a historical or modern Ukrainian state (wdt:P27), or have been born in a place that belonged to one of the specified entities (wdt:P19 → wdt:P17).

+- Required Condition: There must be an existing article about the person in the Ukrainian Wikipedia.

 In ukrainians_wiki_articles.ipynb possible to create an application with intercative visualization maps where are possible to see a distrubution and hover over points to see detailed information.
 Use zoom, scrolling and hover over points to interact with map.